About the Program

 Eligibility

-Children must be 2 to 6 years old, potty-trained, and able to walk by themselves.
+Children must be 3 to 6 years old, fully potty-trained, and able to walk at least 2 miles by themselves.
 If your child requires accommodation of some kind due to a medical issue or disability, we are happy to work with you to try meet their needs.

 Details